faucet says paid but wallet is empty

 FAQ

-What is the first thing to check for faucet says paid but wallet is empty?
+What is the first thing to check?

-When should I stop using the site?
+When should I contact support?